Ontario's Brave New Wines IWEG Signature

 IWEG’s course on Ontario’s Brave New Wines provides an in-depth exploration on hot topics such as sustainability, organics, biodynamics and as someone who has only dabbled in the wine industry this course has helped me better understand the challenges and opportunities Ontario viticulturists and wineries face on a day to day basis.
 I definitely have a deeper appreciation for Ontario wines and perhaps, most important, we get to taste exceptionally good wines! - J.F.

-Students will attend four full days of study with each morning focusing on the wine appellations of Ontario and basic wine education, while the afternoons will present insightful tasting opportunities with a number of local winemakers, each addressing unique aspects of their winemaking style that builds on the morning studies.
+Students will attend four full days of study with each morning focusing on the wine appellations of Ontario and basic wine education, following the text book "The Wine Appellations of Ontario", while the afternoons will present insightful tasting opportunities with a number of local winemakers, each addressing unique aspects of their winemaking style that builds on the morning studies.
 The final day will bring the classroom work to life with a field trip to three leading Niagara wineries.